 My spy thriller writing began while I worked in the International Institute for Strategic Studies.
 I have relied on my love of adventure, eight years of research, and my experience of leading over five hundred people on innovative changes in online publishing and retail.

 The spy thrillers I write

-My novel Hidden Beyond Detection was shortlisted for the First Novel Prize, and I’m looking for representation (an agent) for publication.
-Hidden Beyond Detection follows an intelligence analyst on an investigation, but she discovers the hard realities of becoming an intelligence officer.
+My novel Hidden Beyond Detection was shortlisted for the First Novel Prize, but didn’t go on to publication.
+Hidden Beyond Detection followed an intelligence analyst on a dangerous investigation, during which she discovers the hard realities of becoming an intelligence officer.

-I have a sequel in which she shows how intelligence analysis and operation leadership need to be tightly linked.
+I have a sequel for my heroine, in which she shows how intelligence analysis and operation leadership need to be tightly linked.

 The flash fiction

 There’s a growing collection of flash fiction here.
 It’s free to read (although copyright remains with me).